Rakib-Hasan-455/Rakib-Hasan-455/README.md

 ### Hi there, I'm Rakib -Website>[Rakib Hasan][website] 👋

-## I'm a software developer on android & IOS !
+## I'm a newbie Learner. !
-- 🔭 I’m currently working on a Upwork [website] !
+- 🔭 I’m currently not working on anywhere [website] !
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2020 Goals: Contribute more to Open Source projects